 Strings, arrays and objects are accepted by this frontend.
 Data is serialized before it is passed to the backend.

 The variable frontend is the most frequently used frontend and handles the widest range of data types.
-While it can also handle string data, the string frontend should be used if the cache needs to store strings, if only to avoid the additional serialization done by the variable frontend.

 This is a special frontend to cache PHP files.
 It extends the string frontend

 with the method